How To Test An Auto-Darkening Welding Helmet? A Crucial Step Before You Weld

 An auto-darkening welding mask can fail due to several reasons.
 The sensors could malfunction and fail to detect the flash, the filter might have worn out, the ECU could be faulty, or it could even be something as simple as a wiring issue.
 Unlike other types of helmets, it could even stop working because the battery ran out of charge.

-With so many possibilities, it only makes sense to spend a minute or two testing the hood before you start welding.
+With so many possibilities, it only makes sense to assemble your helmet properly and spend a minute or two testing the hood before you start welding.

 Using welding hood on fabrication project